horejsek/python-webdriverwrapper/README.markdown

 Go to page.
 It uses `driver.get` method.

 Domain is parsed from `current_url` if you don't specify any, so you can define domain only once.
-Query can be string or dictionary.
+Query can be string or dictionary. `path` can be whole URL.

 ```python
 driver.go_to(domain='google.com')